Micasddsa/Beepboxsf/readme.md

 Q: Can you add this sound i made in beepbox in the SF?

-A: Proabbly!
-We will proabbly make a sperate SF for custom made stuff as to not clutter the main SF.
+A: Make a Request in Issues. it will be added to a addon sf2 not to clutter the main sf2.

 Q: Is this a genesis/megadrive soundfont? since Beepbox uses FM?